thegyro/Project2-Number-Algorithms/Project2-Stream-Compaction/README.md

   - output
     - [1 5 1 2 3]

+## GPU Implementation
+### Naive Scan
+Though exclusive scan looks like a sequential operation, we can parallelize by dividing the computation to `log(n)` passes through the array.
+In the first pass, we do `a[i] = a[i] + a[i-1]`.
+The invariant we maintain is that by the `k`th pass, we have the correct values in the array upto to the index `2^(k-1)` (excluded), and we perform the two-sum addition only for `index >= 2^(k-1)`.
+After `log(n)` passes, the array will contain an inclsuive scan which we convert to exclusive by a shift-right operation.
+By utilizing `n` threads, each pass requires `O(1)` time and we have `log(n)` passes.
+So totally the time complexity is `O(log(n))`.
+However, what about the total number of adds?
+A sequential scan will only perform `n` adds.
+The naive parallel implementation odes `O(n)` adds for each pass and total number of adds is therefore `O(nlogn)`.

+### Work-efficient Scan
+Work-efficient implementation aims to bring down the total number of addition operations to `O(n)`.
+This approach uses a balanced-binary tree view to structure the computation.
+In the up-sweep phase, we go from the leaf nodes to the root and keep building partial-sums in-place.
+In the down-sweep phase, we traverse back from the root to make use of the partial-sum from before and build the scan in-place.
+This approach requires the array to be a power of 2, so when the array size is not one we pad it to the next 2-power.

+### Work-efficient Compaction

+In compaction, we to remove all elements from the array which do not satisfy a certain criterion.
+We first create a boolean array indicating which all elements satisfy the criteria.
+After this, we call the work-efficient scan on the _boolean array_ to build the prefix-sum.
+For all the elements which are going to be included in the final array, the exclusive scan gives at what _index_ they must be writtten to.
+This is done by a parallel scatter operation.

 ### Performance Analysis
 1) A block size that worked well for each of the configurations was `128`.
 I experimented with different size options from 256 to 512 and the performance remained similar.
 Decreasing the block size below `64` led to a drop in performance for all the GPU implementations.
 Thus, all the comparisons  are benchmarked by fixing block size as 128.